skx/kilua/README.md

 * `--eval`
     * Evaluate the given lua, post-load.
 * `--syntax-path`
-    * Add the named path to that searched for syntax-files.
+    * Specify the location of syntax-highlighting functions.
 * `--version`
     * Report the version and exit.